Web Application

 type UserService interface {

-AddUser(user *entity.User) (err error)
+AddUser(user *entity.User) error

-GetUser(id uint64) (user *entity.User, err error)
+GetUser(id uint64) (*entity.User, error)

-GetAll() (user *[]entity.User, err error)
+GetAll() (*[]entity.User, error)

-DeleteUser(id uint64) (err error)
+DeleteUser(id uint64) error

 }